-But, you must still call DHMC Grievances and Appeals at 303-602-2261 and tell them that you want DHMC to keep covering your services.
+Again, you must still call DHMC Grievances and Appeals at 303-602-2261 and tell them that you want DHMC to keep covering your services.
 Your services will continue until:

-- You decide to cancel your appeal; - Ten (10) calendar days after the ruling of your appeal unless, within that 10 days, you request a State fair hearing with continuation of services until the State fair hearing ruling is reached; - The State fair hearing office rules that DHMC does not have to pay for your services; or - The time limit on your original service authorization is up.
+- You decide to cancel your appeal; - Ten (10) calendar days after the ruling of your appeal unless, within that 10 days, you ask for a State fair hearing with continuation of services until the State fair hearing ruling is reached; - The State fair hearing office rules that DHMC does not have to pay for your services; or - The time limit on your original service authorization is up.

 If DHMC or the State fair hearing office decides to approve your appeal or State fair hearing (reverses the decision to deny your services), and you were getting a continuation of services while your appeal or State fair hearing was pending, DHMC will pay for those services.
 If DHMC or the State fair hearing office comes to a ruling that they do not agree with your appeal, you may have to pay for the services you got while waiting for DHMC or the State fair office's ruling on the appeal.
-If DHMC or the State fair hearing office decides to approve your appeal or State fair hearing (reverses the decision to deny your services), and you were not getting a continuation of services while your appeal or State fair hearing was pending, DHMC will start paying for those services as quickly as your health condition requires.
+If DHMC or the State fair hearing office decides to approve your appeal or State fair hearing (reverses the decision to deny your services), and you were not getting a continuation of services while your appeal or State fair hearing was pending, DHMC authorize or provide those services as quickly as your health condition requires but no later than 72 hours from the date of reversing the adverse benefit determination.